Charleston, South Carolina: Arthur Ravenel Jr. Bridge

 The Arthur Ravenel Jr. Bridge across the Cooper River opened on July 16, 2005, and was the longest cable-stayed bridge in the Americas at the time of its construction.
 The bridge links downtown Charleston with Mount Pleasant, and has eight lanes plus a 12-foot lane shared by pedestrians and bicycles.
-The height of the bridge varies, but it is estimated that it has a height of 573 feet.
+The bridge's height varies but is estimated at 573 feet.
 It replaced the Grace Memorial Bridge (built in 1929) and the Silas N. Pearman Bridge (built in 1966).
 They were considered two of the more dangerous bridges in America and were demolished after the Ravenel Bridge opened.

 City bus service

-The city is also served by a bus system, operated by the Charleston Area Regional Transportation Authority (CARTA).
-Most of the urban area is served by regional fixed route buses, which are equipped with bike racks as part of the system's Rack and Ride program.
+The city is also served by a bus system operated by the Charleston Area Regional Transportation Authority (CARTA).
+Most of the urban area is served by regional fixed-route buses equipped with bike racks as part of the system's Rack and Ride program.
 CARTA offers connectivity to historic downtown attractions and accommodations with the Downtown Area Shuttle trolley buses, and it offers curbside pickup for disabled passengers with its Tel-A-Ride buses.
-A bus rapid transit system is in development, called Lowcountry Rapid Transit that will connect Charleston to Summerville through North Charleston.
+A bus rapid transit system is in development, called Lowcountry Rapid Transit, that will connect Charleston to Summerville through North Charleston.

-Rural parts of the city and metropolitan area are served by a different bus system, operated by Berkeley-Charleston-Dorchester Rural Transportation Management Association.
+Rural parts of the city and metropolitan area are served by a different bus system operated by the Berkeley-Charleston-Dorchester Rural Transportation Management Association.
 The system is also commonly called the TriCounty Link.

 Port

 The Port of Charleston, owned and operated by the South Carolina Ports Authority, is one of the largest ports in the United States, ranked seventh in the top 25 by containerized cargo volume in 2018.
-It consists of six terminals, with the sixth having opened in April 2021.
+It consists of six terminals, with the sixth opening in April 2021.
 Port activity at the two terminals located in the city of Charleston is one of the city's leading sources of revenue, behind tourism.